RedPez/frontend-portfolio/README.md

 - When images of the applications are clicked then the user is taken to that deployed application
 - When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport

-Here is a link to the deployed website:
+Here is a link to the deployed website: (https://redpez.github.io/frontend-portfolio)

-If you're new to Markdown, read the GitHub guide on [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).

-If you need an example of a good README, check out [the VSCode repository](https://github.com/microsoft/vscode).

 ## Table of Contents (Optional)

-If your README is very long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)